Hockey Offensive Zone

 What does a center do in hockey?

-In hockey, the center is the position that occupies the middle of the ice.
+In hockey, the center is responsible for playmaking in the offensive zone and assisting the defenders down low in the defensive zone.
 The center is a key part of a team's offensive and defensive strategies.
-Wingers are primarily responsible for attacking and defenders are primarily responsible for defending, however center is the unique position that is responsible for both.
-Another one of the centers main roles is to take faceoffs.
+Another one of the center’s main responsibilities is to take face-offs.
 In hockey, when there is a stoppage of play, the referee drops the puck in between the two centers who battle to win possession for their team.

 What is a penalty box in hockey?

-In hockey, each team has a penalty box that is on the opposite side of their bench.
-When a player commits a penalty they are required to sit in their team's penalty box for 2 minutes or 5 minutes depending on the severity of the penalty.
+In hockey, the penalty box is where penalized players go for a required amount of time after committing a violation.
+Each team has a penalty box that is on the opposite side of their bench.
+When a player commits a penalty, they are required to sit in their team's penalty box for 2 minutes or 5 minutes, depending on the severity of the penalty.
 Players must sit in the penalty box for 2 minutes when they commit a minor penalty and 5 minutes when they commit a major penalty.